-Bus: The Joshu Yumeguri-go buses run directly from Shin-Minamiguchi Terminal in front of Shinjuku Station to Kusatsu Onsen daily (three hours and 45 minutes).
+Bus: The Joshu Yumeguri-go buses run directly from Shinjuku Bus Terminal to Kusatsu Onsen daily (three hours and 45 minutes).

 Two buses run from Karuizawa (Nagano Prefecture) to Kusatsu Onsen daily.
 The Kusakaru bus takes just over an hour from Karuizawa to the Kusatsu Onsen Bus Terminal.
 The Seibu Kogen bus runs from Karuizawa to Manza Onsen and Onioshidashi before reaching the Kusatsu Onsen Bus Terminal.

 Kusatsu Onsen is regularly named Japan's best by travel agents

 The onsen's waters are known for their healing qualities